• Skip to primary navigation

 • ½ teaspoon annatto atsuete powder

-• 1 tablespoon rock salt optional
+• 1 tablespoon rock salt optional, for flavoring

 Instructions

-• Serve cold with fried dishes.
+• Serve cold as a side dish with fried dishes.

 Notes